Wrap around extension

 Some local authorities have a policy that doesn’t allow wraparound extensions, such as New Forest District Council, which has a design guide.

-Likewise, you can not join rear and side extensions around your property without permission.
+Likewise, you cannot join rear and side extensions around your property without permission.

 If you want smooth planning permission, you must ensure that your extension design does not affect your neighbour's light.
 It shouldn't affect their privacy either.

-You might not get planning permission for wrap around extension if the existing house is terraced.
+You might not get planning permission for wrap around extensions if the existing house is terraced.
 So, it is best to work with planners and architects familiar with the planning permission process.
 Also, keep in mind that you would be required application fees, which vary depending on the council.

 front of row house